-If you would like to trade your current trumpet towards a state-of-the-art Callet SIMA then send us an email.
-We will promptly respond with a quote of its trade-in value*.
+Have a Bach, Yamaha, Schilke, pre-UMI Benge, Dominick Calicchio, LA Olds, or similar trumpet you would like to trade towards a state-of-the-art Callet NY Soloist or SIMA?
+Send us an email and we will promptly respond with a quote of its trade-in value*.

-Include brief description - Make, Model, Pitch, Finish, and Condition: Trade-in
+*Include a brief description - Make, Model, Pitch, Finish, and Condition: Trade-in

 Recently traded trumpets available for purchase:

 We do not sell horns with known problems unless the problems are announced upfront.
 All of our used horns are trade-ins on new Callet SIMA or NY Soloist trumpets.
 Most have been owned by professionals so they've been properly cared for.
 We don't service the horns, but we look them over and play them before moving them on at good prices "as is".
 Sorry, we do not take trades towards used trumpets.